shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-01-GettingStarted.md

 ...
 ```

-`shoutem clone` installs the [Shoutem platform](https://github.com/shoutem/platform), all the extensions you have installed on the Builder (as well as their dependencies) and then links everything to the local environment, turning it into a Shoutem flavored React Native app.
+`shoutem clone` turns your app you see on the Builder into a Shoutem flavored React Native app locally.
 Once the cloning process is done, locate to `Restaurants/extensions` (where you can find all the extensions installed into your app) and create your new extension using `shoutem init`:

 ```ShellSession
 $ cd Restaurants/extensions